trunk-io/docs/code-quality/ide-integration/vscode.md

 ### Trunk as default formatter

-Trunk does register as a formatter in vscode, remember that project should have Trunk enabled.
+You can use Trunk as your default formatter in VSCode if you have Trunk configured for the project.

 You can set `trunk.io` as the default formatter for just one language as in the example, or as a default for all languages.
 In your settings json via: